-Starting at the top left corner of the mirror, the tale journeyed across the wall around the single window of fogged glass, made it across the shower, and concluded on the scalding surface of our mounted water heater: fiery conclusion within sight and earshot of the pilot light’s flame.
+Starting at the top left corner of the mirror, the tale journeyed across the wall around the single window of fogged glass, made it across the shower, and concluded on the scalding surface of our mounted water heater: fiery finale within sight and earshot of the pilot light’s flame.
 The ink was a normal black, but it turned glossy and ran a little on the water heater thanks to the temperature.
 Perhaps that was done to provide a sense of urgency so I would record it quickly.

 The other times the pressure to do so was provided by hostile magical entities that tried to destroy both the stories and yours truly.
 This time things were calm and safe throughout, for me at least.
-An apartment bathroom must’ve been much safer than the others, the safety coming at a cost of course, one that I didn’t realize until after I’d typed the last word of this powerful adventure and backed it up on multiple flash drives and in an E-mail copy.
+An apartment bathroom must’ve been much safer than the others, the safety coming at a cost of course, one that I didn’t realize until after I’d typed the last word of this powerful adventure and backed it up on multiple flash drives and in a cloud copy.

 The exact statistics never stuck in my mind, but like most people I’m vaguely, in an almost frightened way, aware of them.
 Lots of household accidents happen in the bathroom.
 If the enemies of the Captain Rob saga had gotten to me in either of their two attempts my entire life would’ve been written off as one.
 Just a slip on some wet tile.
 A thing we never quite figured out how to avoid.